v-nightwolf/nightwolf/docs/linux_questionairs.md

 	47. What can be done to improve the performance of an I/O-heavy system?
 	    Hints =>
 		a).
-Check RAID Level, if server using any. b).Partition aligned, i.e. starting a partition on sector 2048. c).
+Check RAID Level, if server using any. b).
+Partition aligned, i.e. starting a partition on sector 2048. c).
 Mount Options like: noatime - (covers norelatime/nodiratime) Can be enabled only via fstab. d).
 RAID Controller settings - read/write policy, e.g. write-through(good to ensure data has been changed on disk. write-back(relys on cache, battery).